 Moor Hound is a folk project from Bloomington, Indiana's Steve Marino.
-He writes haunting and beautiful acoustic songs fit for summer nights and rainy days.
+He writes haunting, beautiful acoustic songs for summer nights and rainy days.

 "[Green] cuts deep.
 With every acoustic guitar strum, every tangy reverberation, your heartbeat falters.
 A true folk singer, Moor Hound’s songs (in their succession) feel like an epic poem for the modern-day romantic.
 He scatters details within his lyrics that feel like flashbulb memories, turning benign moments so commonly written off into vivid imagery, imbued with a meaning that only he can understand fully.
 Like seeing a former couple recall a private joke, we only pick up on their briefly shared smirk, a flicker in an otherwise extinguished flame."